 If you want total honesty, I wouldn’t have been able to even point out Hamburg on a map of Germany prior to September of this year, and as a travel blogger from Europe, that’s very embarrassing (spoiler: it’s in the north).

-Ignorance aside, when the lovely ladies from Hamburg Marketing GmbH invited me to visit Hamburg and explore the city’s music scene, I jumped at the chance.
-I’m incredibly vocal on this blog about the negative effects of overtourism, and so to me, Hamburg seemed like the perfect place to visit – it’s not overrun with tourists, it’s easy to get to from the UK and it has a thriving nightlife, making it the perfect alternative to Berlin.
+Ignorance aside, when the lovely ladies from Hamburg Marketing GmbH invited me to visit Hamburg and explore the Hamburg music scene, I jumped at the chance.
+I’m incredibly vocal on this blog about the negative effects of overtourism, and so to me, visiting Hamburg seemed ideal – it’s not overrun with tourists, it’s easy to get to from the UK and it has a thriving nightlife, making it the perfect alternative to Berlin.

 There are so many places to visit in Hamburg for music lovers, and so I’ll begin with the basics, before moving on to talking about music scene in Hamburg, from the The Beatles’ history with Hamburg to the stunning Elbphilharmonie concert hall, the best live music venues in Hamburg and the absolute best record stores in Hamburg (with special insider knowledge!).